fga401/Tetris/README.md

 # Tetris
 A simple and traditional Game: Tetris
+Implement with one form

-what will be finished in next version(v0.9):
+what will be finished in next version(v1.0):
-+ Fully process;
++ Setting of key and color;
-+ Three-difficulty-level selection.
++ Rank list.